carlostxm/books-explorer-app/README.md

 - Filter books by title using the Search box.
 - Hide books clicking on the trash icon.

+The rest of features suggested in the technical assessment document can be implemented following this architecture:

+- Showcase or edit rows: Create a form component and fill it with the current data.
+In the case of the edition, create a new action to edit the book fields.
+- Column sort: Material UI table provide support for sorting.
+It is only needed to enable the configuration as is documented in the MUI documentation https://mui.com/material-ui/react-table/#sorting-amp-selecting

+## Improvements

+- Load more books using pagination format or load more rows using an infinite scroll pattern where new rows are loaded when the user reach scrolling the end of the page.
+- Some heavy operations as search, filter or sorting could be moved to web workers avoiding the call stack is blocked.
+This will allow that render operations are executed meanwhile the heavy operations are executed in background.

 ## How to launch the project

 Execute `nmv use` or make sure that you are using the node version defined in `.nvmrc`.